Deepinside614/PhishFool/README.md

-# Description of Counter Phishing Annoyance Script for imessages
+# Description of Counter Phishing Script for imessages

 This Python script is designed to automatically send rapid, automated responses to phishers targeting you via iMessage account.
 Utilizing the `subprocess` module to execute AppleScript commands, the script effectively interacts with the Messages app on macOS to deliver messages to the specified contact.